-ISIS also has a history of airport attacks.
-It claimed responsibility for dual suicide bombings at the main airport in Brussels in March.
+ISIS has a history of airport attacks.
+In March, it claimed responsibility for dual suicide bombings at the main airport in Brussels, Belgium.
 At least 10 people died in those blasts.

 The CIA director said the terror attack mirrors similar ones by ISIS.

-“I think what they do is they carry out these attacks to gain the benefits from it in terms of sending a signal to our Turkish partners … and at the same time not wanting to potentially maybe alienate some of those individuals inside of Turkey that they may still be trying to gain the support of,” John Brennan said.
+“I think what they do is they carry out these attacks to gain the benefits from it in terms of sending a signal to our Turkish partners,” he told an audience at the Council on Foreign Relations in Washington, “(and at) the same time not wanting to potentially maybe alienate some of those individuals inside of Turkey that they may still be trying to gain the support of.”